 Endorphins and Mobile Learning

-One way to ensure endorphins are released by the truck load is with our gamified learning app: The Knowledge Arcade.
+One way to ensure endorphins are released by the truck load is with our gamified learning app: Growth Engineering Learning App.

 Gamification is the method of applying gaming elements to non-gaming environments.
 It adds an exciting, competitive edge to learning.